By Noël Russell

 These days, I’m married to a minister.
 And even though I deeply value the truths which I was raised with, I’ve yet to find myself spiritually at home in an institution where many aren’t welcome.
 Those sanctuaries seem to provide no real sanctuary at all.

-Still, these days, I feel more spiritually connected than ever before, because I’ve found my communion table laid out the wild— rivers overflowing, beckoning our bodies to wade in and be refreshed, pews of fallen logs calling for all to rest their weary limbs for a while, an abundance of songs—bubbling laughter and the call of cliff swallows—echoing off the canyon walls.
+Still, these days, I feel more spiritually connected than ever before, because I’ve found my communion table laid out in the wild— rivers overflowing, beckoning our bodies to wade in and be refreshed, pews of fallen logs calling for all to rest their weary limbs for a while, an abundance of songs—bubbling laughter and the call of cliff swallows—echoing off the canyon walls.

 Just the other day, someone asked if I attended church, and I answered yes.
 Because last Sunday, I walked in the shadows of magnificent granite cathedrals while soaring ravens ushered me beneath patinaed arches.
 I doused my body in holy spring water, broke bread in front of a glowing campfire.
 I read words of redemption on leaves and flowers, in the stars and storm clouds.